cailab-hy/CAI_walkerE/README.md

 ### Sim2Real
 The results of the TienKung-Lab have been successfully verified on the real **TienKung** robot.

-In the near future, the robot SDK and deployment interfaces will be gradually released to the public to support further research and development.
+For deployment details, refer to the repository [here](https://github.com/Open-X-Humanoid/Deploy_Tienkung.git).

 <p align="center">
   <img src="docs/walk_real.gif" width="200">